 How To WHOIS From a Windows Command Prompt

-Surprise, www.microsoft.com is owned by the Microsoft Corporation.
-Note that there are three different types of contacts – the actual registrant (which might be a front organization of some sort), the administrative contact, and the technical contact.
-WHOIS is a very convenient tool for anyone doing Internet-related work, as quite often you will want to know who owns or manages a particular website and the information isn’t always easy to find on the website itself.
+Surprise, microsoft.com is owned by the Microsoft Corporation.
+Note that there are three different types of contacts – the actual registrant, the administrative contact, and the technical contact.
+The Whois is a critical tool for many web developers, designers, IT consultants, and entrepreneurs.

 Run WHOIS from a Windows command prompt

 Windows Whois is a simple executable so there’s no need to install anything:

 - Whois will return the output to the terminal

 Because this is a text-based service, there will be something of a “wall of text” output from your whois program, but in that listing you will see all the same information as you would see from a web-based search: who owns the domain, when it was registered and who with, when it is due for renewal, who the domain is registered to and all sorts of other information about that domain.

 To make the Whois output easier to read, redirect its output to a text file that you can then scroll through using a common text editor such as Notepad or Notepad++.
 Here’s how to write the Whois output to a text file.